 Citibank, N.A., as depositary, registers and delivers American Depositary Shares, also referred to as ADSs.
 Twenty ADSs represent one common share (or a right to receive one common share) deposited with Korea Securities Depository, as custodian for the depositary in Korea.
 Each ADS also represents any other securities, cash or other property that may be held by the depositary.
-The deposited shares together with any other securities, cash or other property held by the depositary are referred to as the deposited securities.
+The deposited shares together with any other securities, cash or other property held by the deposited securities.
 The depositary's office at which the ADSs are administered and its principal executive office are located at 388 Greenwich Street, New York, New York 10013.